Commercial Oyster Industry

 Total | 23.72 | 562 | 9.00 | 11.90 | 1.15 |

 The economic impacts of the Mississippi oyster industry in 2011 are shown in the table below.
-The sales impacts of the industry reached more than $13 million in 2011 and created about 354 full-time and part-time jobs in the same year.
+The industry's sales impact reached $13.47 million in 2011, creating about 354 full-time and part-time jobs in the same year.
 Income contribution was $5.62 million, and value-added created was $7.18 million.
-The industry added tax impacts reaching $1.32 million.
+The industry added tax impacts, reaching $1.32 million.

 2011 Economic Impacts of Mississippi Oyster Industry By Sector Without Imports | |||||